 Whichever course you apply to at the School of Healthcare, we want to make sure that you know exactly what to expect.
-Here you will find an overview of the applicant journey.
+Here is an overview of what happens when you apply to Leeds.

 Please note, we communicate our shortlisting decisions via email.
 We will also email you if we have questions about your application.
 From time to time, we do unfortunately find our messages can get caught in Junk/Spam folders.
 We therefore recommend you add the following email addresses to your contacts or Safe Senders lists: